Robindell, Houston: History

 Robert Kuldell developed the community in the 1950s on 110 acre of farmland that belonged to his family.
-The neighborhood was originally targeted at former members of the United States Armed Forces.
+The neighbourhood was originally targeted at former members of the United States Armed Forces.
 Robindell was developed before Meyerland, Sharpstown, and Westbury were.

-In 1997 the City of Houston added Robindell to a neighborhood restoration program.
+In 1997, the City of Houston added Robindell to a neighborhood restoration program.

 In 2009, Houston real estate blog website "Swamplot" nominated Robindell as Houston's Most Underappreciated Neighborhood.
 Similarly in 2010, the Houston Press nominated Robindell as one of Houston's Most Underrated Neighborhoods.

-In 2014, Robindell was awarded 2nd place for "Neighborhood of the Year" by Swamplot.
+In 2014, Robindell was awarded second-place for "Neighbourhood of the Year" by Swamplot.

 Cityscape

-In 2010, when comparing and contrasting Robindell to Bellaire and Meyerland, Richard Connelly of the Houston Press said that Robindell, like the other two neighborhoods, has trees, but that "instead of McMansions it's been able to keep its older homes from being uprooted."
-Connelly added that in Robindell, like the other "hidden neighborhoods" on the list, "you don't have to travel far to find trouble, but it's worth the occasional siren going by in the night."
+In 2010, when comparing and contrasting Robindell to Bellaire and Meyerland, Richard Connelly of the Houston Press said that Robindell, like the other two neighbourhoods, has trees, but that "instead of McMansions it's been able to keep its older homes from being uprooted."
+Connelly added that in Robindell, like the other "hidden neighbourhoods" on the list, "you don't have to travel far to find trouble, but it's worth the occasional siren going by in the night."

 The subdivision has 610 houses as of 1996, with sizes ranging from 1100 sqft to 1500 sqft.
-As of that year the median price was $56,590.
+As of that year, the median price was $56,590.
 As of 1996 the older houses, closer to Beechnut Street, had prices beginning at $50,000 ($ in current money).
-As of the same year larger houses, closer to North Braeswood Boulevard, had prices beginning at $100,000 ($ in current money).
+As of the same year, larger houses, closer to North Braeswood Boulevard, had prices beginning at $100,000 ($ in current money).

-As of 1996 housing prices are lower in Robindell than in Meyerland and Maplewood because the Robindell houses are smaller and because Robindell is not zoned to Bellaire High School.
+As of 1996, housing prices are lower in Robindell than in Meyerland and Maplewood because the Robindell houses are smaller and because Robindell is not zoned to Bellaire High School.

 When the houses were first built, customers met with homebuilders and determined which style the house would use.
 This led to a variety in the housing architecture.
 Many of the homes are of the mid-century ranch style.
 Katherine Feser of the Houston Chronicle said that all of the houses had "quality workmanship and materials."

 Transportation

 The Metropolitan Transit Authority of Harris County (METRO) operates public transportation services.

-Around 1988 METRO proposed having Beechnut Street widened.
+Around 1988, METRO proposed having Beechnut Street widened.
 Residents of Robindell, Meyerland, and Maplewood appeared before the METRO board and protested the plans, stating that they would result in increased traffic.
 METRO dropped the plans.